LarsGerdes/pv_forecast/README.md

 - owm_to_db.py:
   - Requests weather forecasts from OWM API and saves it in PostgreSQL database on Raspberry Pi.
-  - Creates a cronjob to run fronius_to_db.py only while the sun is shining.
+  - Updates cronjob to run fronius_to_db.py only while the sun is shining.

 ## scripts
 ### jupyter